 So, if you suspect your child may have lower levels of friendly bacteria, it is worth looking at ways of increasing them.
 Daily probiotics for kids containing the right strains for an infant gut are an easy way to do this.
 The following blog explains what probiotics are.

-You might consider strains such as Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, Bifidobacterium bifidum Rosell-71 and Bifidobacterium breve M-16V®, which have been shown in clinical research to support children's gut and immune health3.
+You might consider strains such as Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33, Bifidobacterium bifidum Rosell-71, Bifidobacterium breve M-16V® and Bacillus coagulans Unique IS-2, which have been shown in clinical research to support children's gut and immune health3.
 Health professionals can read about these strains over at the Probiotics Database.

 Lactobacillus acidophilus Rosell-52, Bifidobacterium infantis Rosell-33 and Bifidobacterium bifidum Rosell-71 are in OptiBac 'For babies & children'.